typhoonworks/lotus/guides/configuration.md

 #### `ecto_repo` (required)

-Specifies the Ecto repository that Lotus will use for database operations.
+Specifies the Ecto repository where Lotus stores saved queries.
+This is where the `lotus_queries` table lives.

 ```elixir
 config :lotus,